 On the reading side of life: I have volunteered for Tin House, McSweeney’s Quarterly Concern, and Hunger Mountain.
 I have edited two books on architecture, Lina Bo Bardi (Yale, 2013) and the Lina Bo Bardi-Albert Frey Exhibition Catalogue, In Search for a Living Architecture (Prestel, 2017).
 I served as the assistant editor for creative nonfiction at Anomaly (fka Drunken Boat) an online literary journal of fiction, nonfiction, and poetry, for Issues 24 and 25.
 While their, I also curated “Home,” one of the special folios for issue 24.

-In terms of writing, Brevity, Fifth Wednesday Journal, The Carolina Quarterly, Status Hat, The Houston Literary Journal, and Red Claw Press have published my essays, poems, and stories.
-These days, I am revising a memoir about my life as a gambler’s daughter and working on poetry and lyric essays.
-“Pleiades,” my most recent essay, is slated to appear in the August issue of The Dead Mule School of Southern Literature.
+In terms of writing, The Dead Mule School of Southern Literature, Brevity, Fifth Wednesday Journal, The Carolina Quarterly, Status Hat, The Houston Literary Journal, and Red Claw Press have published my essays, poems, and stories.